 If you think you are leaking fluids, never feel weird about calling your healthcare provider or visiting labor and delivery to be sure.
 I think the best course of action is to call your doctor’s office.
 Sometimes they can just see you and do the test in the office (which is a LOT quicker than a visit to labor and delivery).
 They may also tell you to go to the hospital.

 Doctors or hospitals may also use Nitrazine paper, or a ferning test to check to see if it is amniotic fluid.
+I also have a post on an at-home is my water leaking test.

 Does it hurt when my waters break?